linode/docs/docs/development/bash/bash1/index.md

 ./cla.sh file exists!
 {{< /output >}}

-## Checking the number of command line arguments
+## Checking the Number of Command Line Arguments

-The following bash script, which is named `nCla.sh` requires that you pass at least two command line arguments to it:
+In the previous section you learned how to pass command line arguments to a bash script.
+The following bash script, which is named `nCla.sh`, requires that you pass at least two command line arguments to it:

 {{< file "nCla.sh" bash >}}
 #!/bin/bash